The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Statutory references to ITTOIA 2005 relate to unincorporated businesses and CTA 2009 relate to companies unless otherwise stated.

-Legal and professional fees can represent substantial costs to a business.
-For companies and individuals, they often require detailed analysis for the purpose of preparing tax computations as they represent a significant risk for disallowed items.
+Legal and other professional fees can represent substantial costs to a business.
+A detailed analysis is often required for the purpose of preparing tax computations as this category of expenditure represents a significant risk for disallowed items.

-Further to this, where legal and professional fees are incurred in connection with a disallowed expense, they will most likely be disallowed too.
-For example, if legal fees are incurred in connection with provision of a gift that is not an allowable deduction, then these will not be allowed.
+Where legal and professional fees are incurred in connection with another disallowable expense, they will most likely be disallowed too.
+Likewise, where legal and professional fees have been incurred in connection with expenditure that is specifically allowed, it is likely to be an allowable deduction.

-Determining whether legal and professional fees are allowable is not straightforward.
-It can take a considerable amount of work.
-Furthermore, the amounts involved can be significant.
-Therefore, some or all of the following actions may be appropriate in preparing the client’s return:
+Determining whether specific legal and professional fees are allowable can take a considerable amount of work, particularly where the amounts involved are significant.
+Therefore, some or all of the following actions may be appropriate in preparing the relevant tax return: